sfeir-open-source/sfeir-school-terraform/steps/02-installation/README.md

 plugin_cache_dir   = "$HOME/.terraform.d/plugin-cache"
 ```

-Don't forget to create the plugin-cache dir if necessary : `mkdir $HOME/.terraform.d/plugin-cache`
+Don't forget to create the plugin-cache dir if necessary : `mkdir -p $HOME/.terraform.d/plugin-cache`

-Terraform will cache providers in a central directory instead of in each workspace.
+Terraform will cache providers in a global directory instead of in each workspace.
-If Terraform can hit the plugin, it will copy it instead of download it.
+If Terraform can hit the plugin, it will link it instead of downloading it.

 All configurations can be found on : [https://www.terraform.io/docs/commands/cli-config.html](https://www.terraform.io/docs/commands/cli-config.html)